 \section{Abstract}

 This paper introduces an open-source software for \emph{distributed} and \emph{decentralized} non-convex optimization named ALADIN-$\alpha$.
-ALADIN-$\alpha$ is a MATLAB implementation of the Augmented Lagrangian Alternating Direction Inexact Newton (ALADIN) algorithm, which is tailored towards rapid prototyping for non-convex distributed optimization.
-An improved version of the recently proposed bi-level variant of ALADIN is included enabling \emph{decentralized} non-convex optimization.
-A collection of application examples from different applications fields including chemical engineering, robotics, and power systems underpins the application potential of ALADIN-$\alpha$.
+ALADIN-$\alpha$ is a MATLAB implementation of tailored variants of the Augmented Lagrangian Alternating Direction Inexact Newton (ALADIN) algorithm.
+Its user interface is convenient for rapid prototyping of non-convex distributed optimization algorithms.
+An improved version of the recently proposed bi-level variant of ALADIN is included enabling \emph{decentralized} non-convex optimization with reduced information exchange.
+A collection of examples from different applications fields including chemical engineering, robotics, and power systems underpins the potential of ALADIN-$\alpha$.

 \keywords{Distributed Optimization, Decentralized Optimization, Nonconvex Optimization, ALADIN, ADMM, Optimal Power Flow, Distributed Model Predictive Control}